MATERIAL-NIX/MATERIAL-NIX-Icons-Round/README.md

 ##### Installing using Script

-Alternatively you may install Paper with the provided installation script:
+Alternatively you may install Round with the provided installation script:

     ./install-icon-theme.sh